nbren12/personal-website/content/post/2021-version-pinning.md

 Also, experienced python users are often more likely to seek out bleeding-edge software.
 Hopefully this motivates you to develop a strategy for managing dependencies in your software projects.

 You should especially fear the dependencies of your dependencies, known as *transitive dependencies*.
 For instance, we were using the [scikit-image] library for simple image processing for months succesfully, when suddenly our code broke because a dependency of scikit-image called "pooch" issued a buggy release.
 Seriously, what is pooch?
 Perhaps the most famous example is the chaos that ensued when a disgruntled developer removed [a trivial 17-line function](https://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/) from javascripts package manager, breaking crucial web infrastructure like Facebook's React.
+Dependencies also have copyright implications.
+If you depend on open-source code released with a copyleft license like [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html) you may not be able to release your software with a more permissive license.[^6]
+Additional dependencies also decreases the security of your code by increasing "surface-area" open to attack.
 Clearly dependency management needs to account for transitive dependencies.

 Any software project can be made more robust by